WSUGlobalCampusITAs/wsu-gc-calendar/README.md

-wsu-cdpe-calendar
+wsu-gc-calendar
 =================

-Conversion Calendar for converting course dates from semeter to semester.
+Conversion Calendar for converting course dates from semester to semester.